 Relevant section from the Discussion:

 “While the present results provide valuable insights into the functional neuroanatomy of MFC, a number of important challenges remain for future research.
 Although the present analyses revealed distinct functional profiles for each region in MFC, it is notable that no region was selectively activated by a single psychological concept.
 This functional diversity is evident from the observation that at least two distinct topics significantly predict activation in each cluster, as well as our classifier’s poor ability to predict activation using only the single most strongly associated topic for each region.
-Our results suggest a complex many-to-many mapping between brain regions and cognitive processes, in in contrast to recent claims of functional selectivity in MFC (cf. Wager et al, in press).
+Our results suggest a complex many-to-many mapping between brain regions and cognitive processes, in contrast to recent claims of functional selectivity in MFC (cf. Wager et al, in press).
 This heterogeneity is consistent with an enormous wealth of electrophysiological data demonstrating that virtually all areas of association cortex contain distinct, but overlapping, neuron populations with heterogeneous functional profiles (Shidara and Richmond, 2002; Sikes et al., 2008; Kvitsiani et al., 2013).

 Although the present results provide a comprehensive snapshot MFC function, many have argued that brain regions dynamically assume different roles (Shackman et al., 2015) and modulate their connectivity as a function of task demands (Cole et al., 2014; Mattar et al., 2015).
 Moreover, MCC is likely to be among the most heterogeneous brain regions (Anderson et al., 2013) as evidenced by its very high activation rate (Nelson et al., 2010a; Yarkoni et al., 2011).
-Thus, it is possible that the functional profiles presented herein represented an ‘average’; as such, regions may deviate from this average depending on task-demands.
-For example, it’s possible that ventral MCC co-activates more strongly with the amygdala during ‘fear’, but co-activates with posterior insula during ‘pain’.
+Thus, because the functional co-activation profiles presented here represented averages across tasks, they may mask task-dependent co-activation structure.
+For example, it is possible that ventral MCC co-activates more strongly with the amygdala during ‘fear’, but co-activates with posterior insula during ‘pain’.
 An interesting avenue of future research will be to precisely characterize how co-activation and functional patterns of MCC change as a function of context through large-scale meta-analysis and dynamic resting-state functional connectivity (Hutchison et al., 2013). ” – lines 471-489.

 d.
 This study is significant, but the theoretical and translational implications of the work are not clearly outlined in the Discussion. “